Why are Tutoring and Dyslexia Intervention so Expensive?

 Unfortunately, this type of logic doesn't seem to carry over into tutoring.

 First, a resume is something a tutor should offer without being asked.
-In your initial conversational, your potential tutor should clearly outline their teaching experience, subject matter education and experience, and other accomplishments or testimonials.
+In your initial conversation, your potential tutor should clearly outline their teaching experience, subject matter education and experience, and other accomplishments or testimonials.
 You can often find this listed on their website or within their advertisement in advance, too.
+Degrees and experience are all qualifications that make a tutor more expensive.
+This is because they have spent years training and furthering their education to proficiently help your struggling student learn.

 If a tutoring rate seems significantly less expensive when compared to others, this is a likely reason for that.